 Note: Some of the information for March 2012 and earlier may use the former names of azbil Group companies.

-These case studies were published in the April 2011 issue of the azbil Group's corporate magazine, azbil.
+This case study was published in the April 2011 issue of the azbil Group's corporate magazine, azbil.